KaijieMo-kj/Counterfactual-Medical-Evidence/README.md

 **MedCounterFact** is a counterfactual medical question answering (QA) dataset designed to study how large language models (LLMs) respond to **implausible, adversarial, or unsafe medical evidence**.

 The dataset is constructed by systematically replacing real medical interventions in clinical comparison questions and supporting evidence with counterfactual alternatives.
+We will release the codebase and additional model outputs in a future update.

 ## Files